chaoss/metrics/activity-metrics/code-lines-of-code-changed.md

 # Lines of Code Changed

 ## 1. Description
-What is the number of lines of code changed?
+The number of lines of code changed

-What constitutes a line of code changed?
-How should we view...
-	- whitespace?
-	- compiled files?
-	- documentation?
-	- installed libraries (i.e. Node Modules)

 ## 2. Use Cases